Sheshikanthpulle/event-planner/README.md

   - Reason behind the status change implementation is to give the organizer enough time to share the event id will all the customers offline before starting the session

- c) User will call GET <baseurl>/v1/event/{eventId} with the eventId shared by organizer to check the event details and also other user responses till that time without joining the session anytime.
+ c) User will call GET <baseurl>/v1/event/{eventId} with the eventId shared by organizer to check the event details after joining and also other user responses till that time.

+  - Those who have joined the event only can access the details of an event by passing event id in path and email as the query param

+  - Also organizer can also access the event details and responses anytime by passign eventsecret and event id to this api

- d) After checking the details and other's responses the user will call POST <baseurl>/v1/event/{eventId} with his name, email to join the session.
-User is free to give response in the joining API without calling another API.
+ d) The user will call POST <baseurl>/v1/event/join with his name, email to join the session.
+This API will return a joining id to the user to be used in recording their response.

+ e) The user will call PUT <baseurl>/v1/event/join/{joinId} to record their response to the event against join id.
+User who joined in the event previously only can record their response with joinid.

+  - User will pass eventId and user response in the body for this API

- e) Once the organizer feels that it is time to close the session he/she will call the same status change API called in step b with session status as 'CLOSE'
+ f) Once the organizer feels that it is time to close the session he/she will call the same status change API called in step b with session status as 'CLOSE'

    - As soon as the status change to close backend logic will pick a random response from all the responses and store it into the event table as finalized response.